ddhp/dotfiles/README.md

 - .vimrc

 ## Usage
-Copy all files to root path
+1. Copy all files to root path.
-For each user, put `source /.bash_profile` in it's ~/.bash_profile to load profile from root path
+2. For each user, put `source /.bash_profile` in it's ~/.bash_profile to load setting profile from root path.